seetadev/agntcy-libp2p/agntcy-builder-spotlight-series/agntcy-technical-contribution.md

 ### 8. IETF 126 Technical Engagement

-Manu also presented **two technical contributions at IETF 126 in Vienna**, extending the work beyond the AGNTCY/libp2p implementation itself into broader protocol, trust, telemetry, and observability discussions.
+We also presented **two technical contributions at IETF 126 in Vienna**, extending the work beyond the AGNTCY/libp2p implementation itself into broader protocol, trust, telemetry, and observability discussions.

 The associated observability material provides additional technical context for the measurement and trust architecture.